processing/processing-library-template/docs/troubleshooting.md

 # Troubleshooting

-## Library does not appear in the Contribution Manager
+## Library does not appear as contributed library in Processing

 1. Please check that the value you have for your library name in the code is the same as the `libName` in the `build.gradle.kts` file.